inrialearninglab/ai4t/docs/2-Project-resources/tools/6-07-vidnoz-ia.en.md

 ---
-title: Vidnoz AI
+title: Vidnoz
 description: Generate and enhance videos, voices, music, or images
 ---

 ## Description[^1]

-Vidnoz AI is a platform that allows you to generate, translate, and enhance videos.
+Vidnoz is a platform that allows you to generate, translate, and enhance videos.

 ## Main features